0xyydeca/OmniPriv/QUICKSTART.md

 Visit: **http://localhost:3000**

-You should see the PrivID landing page!
+You should see the OmniPriv landing page!

 ## What to Try